geopython/pygeoapi/docker/examples/sensorthings/README.md

 ## Introduction

-The `pygeoapi` server with SensorThings (STA) provides a platform for serving geospatial data via a SensorThings API.
-SensorThings is a standardized way to provide access to Internet of Things (IoT) data, making it easier to manage and interact with sensor data.
+The `pygeoapi` server with SensorThings (STA) provides a platform for publishing SensorThings API data as features.
+[SensorThings](https://github.com/opengeospatial/sensorthings) is a standardized way to provide access to Internet of Things (IoT) data, making it easier to manage and interact with sensor data.

 ## SensorThings Build options

-There are three example SensorThings API (STA) endpoints available.
-To switch between examples, you need to change the `pygeoapi.config.yml` file used in the Docker Compose file.
+There are two example SensorThings API (STA) endpoints available.
+To switch between examples, you need to change the `pygeoapi.config.yml` file used in the [Docker Compose file](docker-compose.yml).

 1. [**brgm.config.yml**](brgm.config.yml): Configures a `pygeoapi` server to serve water quality data from BRGM (Bureau de Recherches Géologiques et Minières), the French Geological Survey.

 2. [**usgs.config.yml**](usgs.config.yml): Configures a `pygeoapi` server to serve data from the United States Geological Survey (USGS).

+### Additional details
-3. [**docker-compose.yml**](docker-compose.yml): Defines the Docker Compose configuration for the `pygeoapi` server.
+- [**docker-compose.yml**](docker-compose.yml): Defines the Docker Compose configuration for orchestrating the `pygeoapi` server examples.
 It specifies the Docker image to use, the ports to expose, and the volumes to mount.

-### Additional details

 - The BRGM water quality endpoint provides access to water quality data from BRGM, the French Geological Survey.